 I could in theory record with a microphone how these sound, but depending on the microphone and your audio setup, what you will hear will sound completely different from what these sound like in reality.

 However, with that said, I can say that these are some of the best sounding headphones out there and that’s whether you are listening to music, watching movies, or editing content, although as far as editing goes, while these are great for YouTube productions and for most documentary makers, if you are working on a super high-end production, you will benefit from something designed directly for audio editing as while these have great customizability via the Sennheiser app, the clarity options could be much better.
+What are you waiting for? go on and use movies list maker to make a list of all the legendary movies you are yet to watch.

 But that’s perhaps the side effect of creating headphones that work for almost everyone.
 At the expense of being great for everything, they aren’t the best at anything.